Institute of technology: South Africa

-In South Africa, there was a division has existed in South Africa between universities and technikons (polytechnics), as well between institutions servicing particular racial and language groupings.
+In South Africa, there was a division between universities and technikons (polytechnics), as well between institutions servicing particular racial and language groupings.

 By the mid-2000s, former technikons have either been merged with traditional universities to form comprehensive universities or have become universities of technology; however, the universities of technology have not to date acquired all of the traditional rights and privileges of a university (such as the ability to confer a wide range of degrees).